thetherington/Mediator-Transfer-Monitor/README.md

 7. Update the parameters "system_name" and "login" with the correct information.
    __Insert the correct hostname for the mediator node running the transfer service.__

+   You can use the value "\_auto\_" in the hostname to have the script figure out the correct hostname of the node running the transfer service.
+Update the "insite" parameter with the ip address of the insite system for auto hostname lookup mode to work with insite collected data.
+For this to work, the mediator metrics collection has to be fully working.
+If no insite IP is provided, the auto hostname lookup will use infocenter to figure out the hostname for the transfer service.

 ```
             params = {
                 "host": host,